 New in Managed Services: Vulnerability Management

-2018 had only just begun and we already had our first major security vulnerabilities appearing in the form of Spectre and Meltdown.
+At the beginning of this year, we already had our first major security vulnerabilities appearing in the form of Spectre and Meltdown.
 These two vulnerabilities impacted nearly any device running on iOS, macOS, Linux and Windows.
-If this sets the course for 2018, then fasten your seatbelts because we are facing a rough year!
+If this sets the course for the rest of 2018, then fasten your seatbelts because we are facing a rough year!
 In this blogpost, I would like to share my thoughts with you on vulnerability management based on my experience in Managed Services.

 Which vulnerabilities should be on top of your mind?

 Throughout 2017, ransomware was definitively a top concern for many of our customers.
 According to MalwareBytes, there was an increase of 700% in ransomware!
 WannaCry and NotPetya, two exponents which abused the EternalBlue exploit, showed us that there are still a lot of customers who struggle applying security patches, in this case Windows patch MS17-010.

 Having a good patch management in place, is of course easier said than done.
 It is an impossible task to keep all your systems up to date.
 And there is always a risk of breaking a well-functioning application by installing a security patch.
 How to solve this?
 When should you install a patch?